NowaraJS/error/README.md

 > A comprehensive collection of error classes for robust error handling in TypeScript applications.

-**NowaraJS Error** provides a structured approach to error handling with enhanced error classes that include additional metadata like unique identifiers, timestamps, and HTTP status codes.
-It's designed to improve debugging and error tracking in modern applications.
+**NowaraJS Error** provides a structured approach to error handling with enhanced error classes that include additional metadata like timestamps, and HTTP status codes.
+It's designed to improve debugging and error tracking.

 ## ✨ Features

-- 🆔 **Unique Error IDs**: Each error gets a UUID for tracking
 - 📅 **Timestamps**: Automatic error creation timestamps
 - 🌐 **HTTP Status Codes**: Built-in HTTP error support with status codes
-- 🐞 **Error Classification**: Distinguish between client and server errors
-- 🎯 **Type Safety**: Full TypeScript support with generics
+- 🎯 **Type Safety**: Full TypeScript support with generics for the cause of Errors
-- 📦 **Lightweight**: Minimal dependencies and optimized for performance
+- 📦 **Lightweight**: 0 dependencies
 - 🛠️ **Easy Integration**: Simple import and usage

 ## 🔧 Installation